ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * * *

 *Train the way you fight.
-Because you will fight the way you have been trained.*

-* - Sun Tzu*
+Because you will fight the way you have been trained - Sun Tzu*

 * * *